NivedhTJ/Locksmith/README.md

 # Locksmith - File Encryption CLI Tool

-**Locksmith** is a powerful and extensible command-line tool for encrypting files using multiple cryptographic algorithms.
+**Locksmith** is a command-line tool for encrypting files using multiple cryptographic algorithms.
 Built with simplicity and modularity in mind, it supports AES, RSA, DES, ChaCha20, ECC signing, and SHA-256 hashing.

 > ⚠️ **Disclaimer**: This tool only performs **encryption** or **signing**/**hashing**.
 Decryption, verification, or file restoration is **not implemented**.
 You’ll need a separate decryption/verification program.